Bellefontaine Examiner

 The Bellefontaine Examiner is a daily newspaper published at Bellefontaine, Ohio, United States.
 The newspaper covers international and national, regional and local topics, with a focus on stories affecting the surrounding Logan County.

-During an ice storm in 2005 that affected Logan County, the Bellefontaine Examiner was not published for several days; that point was the first time the paper had not printed in 13 years.
-The Bellefontaine Examiner is the only daily newspaper published for Logan County.
+History

+In 1871, Thomas A. Hubbard Sr. founded The Weekly Examiner.
+In 1891, his sons, Edwin “E.O.”
+Hubbard and Horace “H.K.”
+Hubbard, founded The Daily Examiner.
+In 1949, the paper’s name changed to the Bellefontaine Examiner.
+In December 2025, the paper ceased.
+The Hubbard family then transferred ownership to CherryRoad Media who relaunched the paper on Aug.
+3, 2026.

 History

 The Examiner is the latest in a series of newspapers which have been published in Bellefontaine: